 The Golden Ratio for Cocktail Artistry

-When mixing my own cocktails at home, I am ultimately looking for balance.
+When mixing my favorite cocktails at home, I am ultimately looking for balance.
 The golden ratio to follow when it comes to building a cocktail is as follows:

 - 2 Parts Alcohol (Gin, Rye, Vodka, Rum)